ccattuto/riscv-python/README.md

 ```

-Use the `--` separator to pass command-line arguments to the emulated program (the basename of the executable is automatically passed as argument 0):
+Use the `--` separator to pass command-line arguments to the emulated program (the basename of the executable is automatically passed as `argv[0]`):
 ```
 ./riscv-emu.py build/test_newlib7.elf -- arg1 arg2 arg3
 Number of arguments: 4